Top tips if your wedding is postponed due to Coronavirus.

 Don't Stop Planning!!!

-With 80% of weddings taking place between April and September, postponement dates are filling up fast for Autumn 2020 into Summer 2021.
+With 80% of weddings taking place between April and September, postponement dates are filling up fast for Autumn into Summer.
 If you need to begin the postponement process, here is some guidance to help you through:

 Put your suppliers into priority order